Chief Niwot: The Sand Creek Massacre

+Uncertainty surrounding death

 Over the years, reports filtered out of Oklahoma that Chief Niwot did not die at Sand Creek, but rather was alive on the reservation.
 Since he made it off the battlefield alive after the Sand Creek Massacre, official accounts never confirmed his death.
 Photos of an Arapaho named Niwot appeared in the late 19th century, which only fueled the rumors of Chief Niwot's survival.
 A 1907 Baptist Home Monthly (Vol. 29, p.
 113) reports that "old Chief Left Hand" and 100 of his Arapahoes had converted that January to the Baptist faith, quoting him as reminiscing about his more warlike days.

 Historians agree Niwot did not go with his people to Oklahoma.
 A younger warrior named Niwot did emerge as a leader of the Arapahos in Oklahoma, but it is now believed he was not related to the former Arapaho chief.
-There are no known photographs of Chief Niwot, although there is a bronze sculpture interpreting his likeness in front of the Boulder Courthouse in downtown Boulder, Colorado.
+There are no known photographs of Chief Niwot, although there is a bronze sculpture interpreting his likeness in front of the Boulder County Courthouse in downtown Boulder, Colorado.